Ahmed al-Sharaa: Appointment

-Al-Sharaa gave a brief speech during the conference, outlining the government's immediate priorities: filling the power vacuum, maintaining civil peace, building state institutions, developing the economy, and restoring Syria's international and regional standing.
-Other world leaders, including Vladimir Putin, Justin Trudeau, Ilham Aliyev, and Mohamed Ould Ghazouani, congratulated al-Sharaa on his appointment as president.
+On 29 January 2025, during the Syrian Revolution Victory Conference held at the People's Palace in Damascus, Hassan Abdul Ghani, spokesman for the HTS-led Military Operations Command, stated that al-Sharaa had been officially appointed as the president of Syria and would govern the country during the transitional period, assume the duties of the presidency, and represent the nation on the international stage.
+After his appointment as president, al-Sharaa gave a brief speech outlining the government's immediate priorities— filling the power vacuum, maintaining civil peace, building state institutions, developing the economy, and restoring Syria's international and regional standing—and received congratulations from leaders of many countries, including Afghanistan, Azerbaijan, Canada, Mauritania, Morocco, Russia, Saudi Arabia, and the United Arab Emirates (UAE).

 Early actions

-On 30 January 2025, a day after al-Sharaa's appointment as president, Qatari Emir Tamim bin Hamad Al Thani became the first head of state to visit Damascus since the fall of the Assad regime, discussing post-conflict reconstruction in Syria and other topics. and on 8 February, a delegation from the Organisation for the Prohibition of Chemical Weapons, led by Director-General Fernando Arias, visited Damascus to meet with al-Sharaa for the first time since Assad's overthrow.

-On 12 February, al-Sharaa held a phone call with Russian president Vladimir Putin, in what was the latter's first contact with a Syrian head of state since Assad's overthrow.
-On the same day, al-Sharaa met with representatives of the Syrian National Coalition and the Syrian Negotiation Commission, including their respective presidents, Hadi al-Bahra and Bader Jamous, and it was announced that both organizations would dissolve within the new authorities.
+A day after al-Sharaa's appointment as president, Qatari Emir Tamim bin Hamad Al Thani became the first head of state to visit Damascus since the fall of the Assad regime to discuss post-conflict reconstruction and other topics, and on 12 February 2025, al-Sharaa held his first phone call with Russian President Vladimir Putin since the fall of the Assad regime, while also meeting representatives of the Syrian National Coalition and the Syrian Negotiation Commission, including their presidents Hadi al-Bahra and Bader Jamous, with both organizations announced to dissolve under the new authorities.